kuzovkov/join-moves/README.md

 #### Prerequisite
-ffmpeg shoumd be installed in your system
+ffmpeg must be installed in your system

 ```bash
 sudo apt install ffmpeg